xyzzycgn/dart/README.md

 and are likely to collide with them are attacked, while the others are ignored, saving you tons of ammunition.

 ## Components
-D.A.R.T consist of two special devices.
+D.A.R.T. consist of two special devices.
 The central fire control computer (FCC) and a specialized variant of radar - miniaturized with reduced power consumption and only usable on platforms.
 To use them, you have to research the D.A.R.T. technology.